General admission requirements

 - Course prerequisites must be met at the Ontario senior secondary school level or completed as equivalent courses from degree, college degree, diploma or certificate programs.
 Brock University will make any final determination as to the equivalency of courses.

 - You must meet English language proficiency requirements.

 Fresh Start Transfer — Brock Admissions policy requires that we use your most recent academic record to make a decision on your application.
 In November 2020, Brock introduced the Fresh Start policy which allows Admissions to consider previous academic credentials to make a decision.
 If you are not admissible on your most recent academic record, we will automatically review previous academic records and may contact you by email regarding possible admission under the Fresh Start policy.

 Second Degree and Certificate Admission Policy

-If you wish to complete a second degree, you must meet prerequisite requirements for entry, and have successfully completed your first degree with a minimum 65% admission average.
+Applicants to a second degree must meet prerequisite requirements for entry and have successfully completed a first degree with a minimum 65% admission average.
 Meeting minimum requirements does not guarantee admission for some limited enrolment programs.
+Transfer credit is limited to a maximum of 10.0 credits toward a 20 credit degree .
+Learn more about second degree regulations.
 Certificate programs that do not require post-secondary study have the same requirements as undergraduate degrees.
-Learn more about second degree and certificate regulations.
+Transfer credit is limited to 1.0 credit.
+Learn more about certificate programs.